Video: Work Out Your Top 3 Values

 The capacity that humans have to make decisions, be that through intuition or rational thought, is something that sets us aside from everything else on the planet; be that animals or computers.

-In an ever faster paced and changing world, with growing access to information and choice, it is of growing importance to understand decision-making.
+In an ever faster-paced and changing world, with growing access to information and choice, it is of growing importance to understand decision-making.
 If we want to become comfortable with uncertainty, risk and change; if we aspire to embrace learning, innovation and growth, then we need to be better at making decisions.

 We all can make better decisions, but if you are a leader or manager, and your decisions affect the people and organisation you are responsible for, then this skill is of critical importance.
+It is no surprise that decision-making is recognised as a vital leadership skill.

 How do we get better at decision-making?

 Here are some reviews and summaries of great books to help you on this journey.
 You will capture a glimpse of how amazing your brain is while getting a feel for its limitations.
-You will learn to embrace your innate ability to make superb decisions along with being more cognisant of the biases we all harbour.
+You will learn to embrace your innate ability to make superb decisions along with being more cognisant of the heuristics and biases we all harbour.
 Armed with this knowledge you can develop strategies, and choose the right tools, to help make the best decisions in the various situations you are confronted with.

 If you like the look of any of the books just click on the pictures to link to their reviews on Amazon.